braineatingmachines/braineatingmachines.github.io/faq.md

 ## Summer Camps

-### What happens during summer camp?

-Our week-long summer camps (9 AM - 5 PM, Monday-Friday) include hands-on projects like:

-- Building and programming LEGO robots
-- Upskilling from block coding to Python
-- 3D modeling with Tinkercad and Onshape
-- Design challenges and competitions

 ### Can I use a tablet or iPad?

 No, tablets and iPads are not suitable replacements for a laptop.
 Students MUST bring a laptop (Mac, Windows, or Chromebook) with a keyboard, mouse/trackpad, and active USB ports.
 Programming software requires a full computer environment.
 Please have Google Chrome installed for familiarity across all laptops.